Note: we’ve updated this post with new information in How to Use Guestographics to Build Links Traffic and Increase SEO Traffic Fast.

 But let’s assume that you have no money, or you don’t want to spend it.
 Luckily, there’s a handy little chrome extension called Google Scraper that can do some of the work for you.
 Because let’s be real – you don’t want to research potential leads manually.

-First, head over to Google.
+First, hop on to Google for some keyword research.
 Type in a keyword that relates to the niche you are researching for.

 I’m going to search for the keyword Toronto Secret Restaurants because it is most relevant to what I write about on my food blog.